Please note this post contains affiliate links. Thank you.

 Why Wear a Mask?

-Some underestimate just how effective these masks can be at protecting a person with an MCAD, but if you get one with the right specification, they can really afford you much more freedom when some of your triggers are airborne.
+Some underestimate just how effective these masks can be at protecting a person with an MCAD, but if you get one with the right specification, they can really afford you much more freedom when many of your triggers are airborne.
 With my Vogmask securely in place, I got to enjoy a wonderful New Years Eve out with my husband for the first time since we got together.
-It’s been years since I’ve been able to walk into a formal function without going down hill fast; The noxious cloud of cologne at such events is unreal.
+It’s been years since I’ve been able to walk into a formal function without going down hill fast.
+The cloud of cologne at such events is unreal.

 It’s much the same anytime I try to walk into a mall, a grocery store, a pharmacy.
 They all have cleaning products, air fresheners, colognes, body products, candles, essential oils and other scented products that can cause a wide variety of allergic reactions for me.
-If it’s not the lady wearing way too much Chanel 5, then there are plenty of other things more than happy to take me down in the modern world.

 Except for the coldest winter months, I never leave my house without my mask strapped on securely.
-It only takes a couple of minutes of exposure during a high pollen time before I’m wheezing and begging for my inhaler and some benadryl.
+It only takes a couple of minutes of exposure during a high pollen time before I’m wheezing and begging for my inhaler and benadryl.
 If you have a mast cell activation disorder, you know these apparent symptoms are just the beginning.
 After an exposure, I am severely fatigued, ache all over, often get terrible headaches or migraines, become more sensitive to light, sound and touch and experiencing intense anxiety and sometimes depression as a result.
 Being a trifecta zebra, it can flare up my other conditions, making my joint dislocations increase exponentially in the days just after exposure.

 With a respirator mask, I can avoid all of those triggers without giving up on life beyond my own front door.
 I can run my own errands, do my own grocery shopping when my symptoms allow.
 Sure, I’m still sick and need to take tons of allergy meds, but with my mask, I get to enjoy much more stability and trips out of my house no longer cost me days to recover.